jasonujmaalvis/show-more/README.md

 <h2>Brief</h2>
 A neat little plugin that allows you to show / hide content (toggle) on clicking a trigger.
 Useful for areas of a website with restricted space but you still want to show a lot of content.
 Typically used on text blocks where you reveal a small portion of the text and show more on clicking a trigger.

-Very easy to implement please follow the instructions below:
+Very easy to implement please follow the instructions below.
+There is also a demo including but you can also check it out over on js fiddle http://jsfiddle.net/pnfh3/

 <h3>HTML</h3>